Abortion Pill

 The medication abortion is very effective.
 It works over 97-98%* of the time for people who are 6-11 weeks pregnant, meaning only 2-3 out of 100 stay pregnant after using the pills.

-We strongly recommend you wait until you are 6 weeks pregnant before you schedule an appointment with us.
+We strongly recommend you wait until you are 6 weeks pregnant before you make an appointment with us.

 If your pregnancy is too small to see on ultrasound (this is common if you are only 4 weeks pregnant), it only works 85% of the time — meaning 15 people out of 100 could stay pregnant after taking the pills.**